Skip to main content

 How much do these endorsements typically cost?

 Greene & Associates is an independent insurance agency based in Lake City, Florida.
 We work with fleet operators across the state to build commercial auto programs that go beyond the basics.
-Request a quote or call us at 1-800-252-6885 for a fleet coverage review.
+Upload your policy and schedules for review or call us at 1-800-252-6885 for a fleet coverage review.

 Joe Greene